On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Proof of Theorem

-In this way, we decompose the process $\eta^n$ as follows: from time $T_k^{n,\eps}$ to $S_k^{n,\eps}$, the exploration process is similar to the situation when the boundary conditions is Dobrushin; from time $S_k^{n,\eps}$ to $T_{k+1}^{n,\eps}$, we know little about the process, and we call this part as \emph{dust}.
+In this way, we decompose the process $\eta^n$ as follows: from time $T_k^{n,\eps}$ to $S_k^{n,\eps}$, the exploration process is similar to the situation when the boundary condition is Dobrushin; from time $S_k^{n,\eps}$ to $T_{k+1}^{n,\eps}$, we know little about the process, and we call this part as \emph{dust}.

-As the sequence $\{\gamma^n\}$ satisfies Condition C2 in Definition~\ref{def::c2_chordal} (due to Theorem~\ref{thm::rsw_strong}), from Theorem~\ref{thm::chordal_loewner_cvg}, both sequences $\{\gamma^n\}$ and $\{\eta^n\}$ are tight.
-We can extract subsequence, which we still denote by $\{\gamma^n\}$ and $\{\eta^n\}$, such that $W^n$ converges in distribution to $W$ and $\eta^n$ converges in distribution to $\eta$ locally uniformly, and that $\eta$ satisfies the properties in Theorem~\ref{thm::chordal_loewner_cvg}.
+As the sequence $\{\gamma^n\}_n$ satisfies Condition C2 in Definition~\ref{def::c2_chordal} (due to Theorem~\ref{thm::rsw_strong}), from Theorem~\ref{thm::chordal_loewner_cvg}, both sequences $\{\gamma^n\}_n$ and $\{\eta^n\}_n$ are tight.
+We can extract subsequence, which we still denote by $\{\gamma^n\}_n$ and $\{\eta^n\}_n$, such that $W^n$ converges in distribution to $W$ and $\eta^n$ converges in distribution to $\eta$ locally uniformly, and that $\eta$ satisfies the properties in Theorem~\ref{thm::chordal_loewner_cvg}.
 We couple them on the same probability space so that they converge almost surely.

 For the limiting process $\eta$, recall from Theorem~\ref{thm::chordal_loewner_cvg} that $W$ is its driving function and let $g_t$ be the corresponding conformal maps.
-Define $\theta(t)$ to be the renormalized harmonic measure of the right boundary of $\eta[0,t]$ union $[0,\phi(b)]$.
+Define $\theta(t)$ to be the renormalized harmonic measure of the right boundary of $\eta[0,t]$ union $[0,\phi(b)]$ seen from infinity.
 Fix $T>0$ large and define

 for $\LA=\eta, W, \theta$.
 By Proposition~\ref{pr.thetan}, we know that $\|\theta^n-\theta\|_{\infty, T}\to 0$ almost surely.

 For the limiting process $\eta$, we define the stopping times similarly.
 Let $T_1^{\eps}$ be the first time that $\theta$ is greater than $\eps$.
 Define $S_1^{\eps}$ to be the first time after $T_1^{\eps}$ that $\theta$ hits zero.
 Generally, for $k\ge 1$, define $T_{k+1}^{\eps}$ to be the first time after $S_k^{\eps}$ that $\theta$ exceeds $\eps$ and define $S_{k+1}^{\eps}$ to be the first time after $T_{k+1}^{\eps}$ that $\theta$ hits zero.